Updated – Jan/2019

-Depending upon your Smartphone model, you can check the thread in XDA developers website and download and flash a custom rom.
-We have established what is a custom Rom and How you can get it from XDA for your smartphone.
-Now let’s move to the important Question Should I Root My Android Smartphone?
+Depending upon your phone model, you can check the thread in XDA developers website and download and flash a custom ROM.
+We have established what is a custom ROM and How you can get it from XDA for your device.

 Major Pros of Rooting a Smartphone:

 Makes your smartphone software refresh, a new look and feel from the same monotonous OS you have been using.
-Suppose you have a Samsung Galaxy S3 and you are still stuck with Jelly Bean OS, but want to try out Android Kitkat or Android Lollipop.
-Samsung may roll out the Kitkat update or Lollipop update on your device later on may take months.
+Suppose you have a Samsung Galaxy S3 and you are still stuck with Jelly Bean OS but want to try out Android KitKat or Android Lollipop.
+Samsung may roll out the KitKat update or Lollipop update on your device, later on, may take months.

-But you have already used the smartphones for long and now want different usage interface, icons, themes and functions which OS update can provide.
+But you have already used the smartphones for long and now want the different user interface, icons, themes and functions which OS update can provide.
 You head over to XDA developer and check out the custom ROM, look at the UI and features of different custom ROMS and download the one you think is best for you.

 8 Major Reasons Why You Should Root Your Smartphone

-You can boost Sound – Use ViperX with a custom ROM and can make your smartphone sound incredibly better.
-Most Android smartphone’s sound quality suck compared to Apple, HTC being an exception.
+You can boost Sound – Use ViperX with a custom ROM and can make the sound incredibly better.
+Moreover, most Android phones sound quality suck in comparison to Apple, HTC being an exception.
 You will love the beats and thumps after installing the software engine like ViperX.

-Certain Apps like Nandroid backup, TWRP and CWM (clock work Mod) works on the rooted smartphone, allows you to take full back up of all your data and settings and OS.
-It is either way necessary to take back up before trying a new custom ROM.
+Certain Apps like Nandroid backup, TWRP and CWM (Clockwork Mod) works on the rooted devices.
+It allows you to take full back up of all your data and settings and OS.
+It is, either way, necessary to take back up before trying a new custom ROM.

 10 Major Reasons You Should not Root Your Smartphone